webreinvent/vaah-docs/docs/vaahcms-2/backend/taxonomies.md

 ## Purpose

-Although taxonomies are a crucial component of categorising the material on your website, the phrase frequently confuses newcomers because `Taxonomy` isn't a term that most of us use on a daily basis.
-Taxonomies are really just a technique to group similar posts entries (or other types of content) together.
+Although taxonomies are a crucial component of categorising the material on your application, the phrase frequently confuses newcomers because `Taxonomy` isn't a term that most of us use on a daily basis.
+Taxonomy are really just a technique to group similar posts entries (or other types of content) together.
 That's it!
 It's a large term, but it's not as hard to understand as it would seem.

 For example, if you manage a sports blog, you could create taxonomies for every sport (basketball, cricket, football, etc.) and assign relevant posts to each taxonomy.